otterqun/datastochart/README.md

 ## 📊 Data-to-Chart

 A lightweight and fast web application for transforming raw data into beautiful data visualizations.
-Designed for both everyday users and **developers** who need to create charts quickly without dealing with complicated configurations.
+Designed for both everyday users and **developers** who need to create charts quickly without dealing with complicated configurations ..

 ## ✨ Key Features